wlm-dcgs/wlm-dcgs.github.io/_posts/2017-02-20-Blog-post-for-16th-January-2017.md

 To do the code successfully and with ease, there was one very simple and very effective way to do it.
 YOU READ THE INSTRUCTIONS!
 For one of the very simple stages, I didn't read the instructions and I got it wrong.
 Then I read the instructions, edited the code, and got it right.
 This is what you call an effective strategy.</td>
   </tr>
   <tr>
-    <td>What limited my learning?
-Which habits do I need to work on?</td>
+    <th>What limited my learning?
+Which habits do I need to work on?</th>
   </tr>
   <tr>
     <td>